TaleOfFriendship/TaleOfFriendship.github.io/docs/_posts/2022-06-26-principled_workflow_ds.markdown

 * It makes it easier to present the solutions in the same language that business people speak and understand well
 * It ultimately makes it easier to get stakeholder buy-in

-The last part is the most relevant one here.
 The success of Data Science is coupled with how much stakeholder buy-in exists for Data-related solutions.
-They often cannot tell the difference between a good and a bad technical implementation of a model, but they can tell the difference between a good and a bad business understanding.
+They often cannot tell the difference between a good and a bad technical implementation of a model, but they can tell the difference between good and a bad business understanding of the presenter.
 It's easier for them to trust your results, if they feel like you understand the business.

 <figure style="text-align: center; margin: 2em 0;">
   <img src="/assets/cut_down_tree.png" alt="Cut down tree" style="max-width: 80%; height: auto; display: block; margin: 0 auto;">
   <figcaption style="font-style: italic; color: #666; margin-top: 0.5em;">"If I only had an hour to chop down a tree, I would spend the first 45 minutes sharpening my axe."<br>- Lincoln, who would've been a very slow lumberjack or developer</figcaption>
 </figure>

-Even from a technical perspective, it is good if all goals are aligned (algorithm <-> business question <-> KPI of departement/how success of the departement is measured).
+Even from a technical perspective, it is important that all goals are aligned (algorithm <-> business question <-> KPI of departement/how success of the departement is measured).

 {% comment %}
 So what is the business question?
 Why do you want to solve this question?
 Why now?
 How will the analysis/model be used after it is done?